Consider imposing fines on passengers not wearing masks 'properly': DGCA to airports | Business

 Accordingly, all airport operators can increase surveillance in this regard, the DGCA said.

-''The possibility of taking punitive action, such as levy of spot fines in accordance with the law, shall also be explored with local police authorities so as to serve a deterrent for violation of COVID-19 protocol,'' it stated.
+''The possibility of taking punitive action, such as levy of spot fines by the law, shall also be explored with local police authorities to serve a deterrent for violation of COVID-19 protocol,'' it stated.

 The March 13 circular had asked the airport operators to hand over the passengers, who are not following the COVID-19 protocol even after repeated warnings, to the security agencies.

-Moreover, it had asked the airlines to de-board the passengers who refused to adhere to COVID-19 norms even after repeated warnings and consider banning them from flying for at least three months.
+Moreover, it had asked the airlines to de-board the passengers who refused to adhere to COVID-19 norms even after repeated warnings, and consider treating them as ''unruly''.

+An ''unruly'' passenger can be banned from flying by airline for any period between three and 24 months, as per DGCA norms.

-Fifteen passengers, who were found violating COVID-19 norms on domestic flights of three airlines between March 15 and March 23, might be banned for three months by the carriers, senior officials of the DGCA had said last week.
-PTI DSP SNE
+Fifteen passengers, who were found violating COVID-19 norms on domestic flights of three airlines between March 15 and March 23, might be banned for three months by carriers, senior officials of the DGCA had said last week.
+These 15 passengers included nine of IndiGo, four of Alliance Air, and two of AirAsia India.

+While most of these passengers refused to wear masks on board the flights, others refused to put on PPE gowns that are compulsory for those sitting in the middle seats.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)